34th Annual Juried Photography Show

 The jury will consist of 3–5 artist members of State of the Art Gallery.

 After all the entries are in, a panel of members from the gallery made up primarily of experienced photographers, decide what will be accepted for the show.
-After the show is hung, a prize judge, selected from outside the membership of the gallery, looks at the show and she or he decides how the prize money will be awarded.
+After the show is hung, a prize judge, selected from outside the membership of the gallery, looks at the show and decides how the prize money will be awarded.
 We try to find experienced, respected, and successful photographers and/or teachers of photography and imaging arts in order to make the experience for the entrants a meaningful process.

 Yes!
 It has no bearing on whether or not the work is accepted into the show but we encourage everyone to offer their work for sale.
 It enhances the value of the show and helps to promote the idea that it is a relevant, professional offering.
 That being said, we will not reject a good work if the artist does not want to offer it for sale.